 If you were an unwary web surfer with no background in ancient mythology, you would be justifiably impressed by these similarities.
 Perhaps you’d even accept the claim that because of these similarities, it’s clear that Christianity just borrowed the Mithraic myth and added a new face: that of Jesus of Nazareth.

-What’s incredible about these parallels is that of the six listed, every single one of them is either dubious or certainly false.
+What’s incredible about these parallels is that of the six listed, every one of them is either dubious or certainly false.
 Let’s look at them one at a time.

 The virgin birth